aetperf/aetperf.github.io/_posts/2020-08-28-Minimizing-continuous-non-convex-functions-with-Optuna.md

 Optuna is a really great package for HyperParameter Optimization (HPO).
 I have been using it for a little while along several machine learning frameworks such as XGBoost, LightGBM, Scikit-Learn, Keras, etc...
 Optuna is powerful, efficient and easy to use.
 It is developped by the japanese company Preferred Networks Inc, which brought some other great open-source packages such as [Chainer](https://github.com/chainer/chainer) or [CuPy](https://github.com/cupy/cupy).

-Let's use it on some "textbook" optimization problems, minimizing 4 classic non-convex [test functions for single-objective optimization](https://en.wikipedia.org/wiki/Test_functions_for_optimization):
+Let's use it here on some "textbook" optimization problems, minimizing 4 classic non-convex [test functions for single-objective optimization](https://en.wikipedia.org/wiki/Test_functions_for_optimization):
 - Rastrigin
 - Ackley
 - Rosenbrock